willsather/jetblue.com/README.md

     * What has drawn you to Vercel?
     * What has drawn you to Next.js?

+2. What's biggest pain points facing your engineering team?

-2. What long term goals do you have for your product / company?
+3. What long term goals do you have for your product / company?

-3. What's biggest pain points facing your engineering team?

 ### Technical Discovery
-1. What does your deployment process look like?
-    * CI/CD
-      * Lower Environments
-    * Server Rendering
-    * Infrastructure
-      * Cache
-      * Scaling
-      * Observability

-2. What does your development process look like?
+1. What does your development process look like?
    * Pull Requests?
    * Product / Design Feedback?
+   * Angular Application
+     * Server Rendering
      * Integrations?
        * Content Management
        * Analytics?
+(Quite a few integrations)
        * Internal APIs?
        * Other Integrations?

+2. What does your deployment process look like?
+    * CI/CD
+        * Lower Environments
+    * Infrastructure
+        * Cache
+        * Scaling
+        * Observability

 ### Vercel Introduction
 **Question**: How familiar are you currently with Next.js / Vercel?